codecrafters-io/build-your-own-redis/stage_descriptions/base-06-la7.md

 ### The `SET` Command

 The `SET` command is used to set a key to a value.
-For example, a client can set a key with a value like this:
+For example, a client can set a key `foo` to a value `bar` like this:
 ```bash
 $ redis-cli SET foo bar
 OK
 ```
-Here, the client sends a `SET` command to store the key `foo` with the value `bar`.
 The server then responds with `OK`, confirming that the action was successful.

 The `SET` command supports a number of extra options like `EX` (expiry time in seconds), `PX` (expiry time in milliseconds), and more.
 We won't cover these extra options in this stage.
 We'll get to them in later stages.

 ### The `GET` Command

 The `GET` command is used to retrieve the value of a key.
-For example, to retrieve the value we just set:
+For example, to retrieve the value the client set for the key `foo`:
 ```bash
 $ redis-cli GET foo
 bar